hexophile/crawl/README.md

 RC is edited by me, lots of things in RCfile is copied from other players, such as autoinscription or OpenSkills().

-Therefore I put here list of players from whom I copied something: bart, Pikaro, Lasty, Vidiiot And LogicNinja from s-z (dobrazupa.org) server.
+Therefore I put here list of players from whom I copied something: bart, Pikaro, Lasty, Vidiiot and LogicNinja from s-z (dobrazupa.org) server.

 Thank you guys, and sorry I've stolen so much from you all :P